rifyne/radiate-laravel/README.md

 A Laravel 4 starter package with HTML5 Boiler Plate, Twitter Bootstrap, Font Awesome, SCSS support and a pagodabox Boxfile.

-## What's been added
+## Tell me more...

 Radiate is a [laravel 4](http://laravel.com) project that uses sensible defaults when creating new HTML5/php projects.
-The following is included:
+Here is how it was created:

-* [HTML5 BoilerPlate](http://html5boilerplate.com/), implemented via a view layout using blade formatting.
+* The [HTML5 BoilerPlate](http://html5boilerplate.com/) index.html file was turned into a view layout using blade templating; and the js, css, ico, and img files have been added to their corresponding asset directory.
+(Note: the suggested .htaccess code has also been implemented)

 * [Twitter Bootstrap](twitter.github.com/bootstrap/) css and js with support for [font awesome](https://github.com/FortAwesome/Font-Awesome).